Screening's Sorry State

 Marder says she's "fascinated" that so few HR professionals express full confidence in their organizations' screening processes.

-"To me it reflects that everyone realizes the application and resume reviews they're using aren't terribly predictive and that people who could be great fits are getting screened out," she says.
+It reflects the belief that people who could be great fits are getting screened out, she says.

 So why are so few companies using scientifically proven assessments?
 Marder believes sheer inertia is partly to blame.